LeafSide FAQ (Frequently Asked Questions)

 One more important reason we recommend the Nutribullet Pro blender is that the personal sized 32 oz “colossal mugs” are the perfect size for making our smoothies and taking them to go.
 Also, you can affordably buy extra mugs for everyone (at home or office) to have their own, and you can get them for only $10 each at Walmart.com.

 Yes, all LeafSide meals have been designed with expert chefs to be made by just adding (hot) water.
-The amounts and temperature of water needed are specified on the back-label instructions of each pack, typically 2 to 2.5 cups of water.
+The amounts and temperature of water needed are specified on the back-label instructions of each pack, ranging from 1 to 2.5 cups of water.

 Yes!
 Although we designed all the meals to taste good with just water, some LeafSiders like to add plant-based milks like almond, rice, oat, hemp, or coconut milk (particularly to the smoothies).
 Those will give the meals a richer and creamier flavor, along with adding extra calories one may want and need, e.g. after a workout.